mbartelsm/Faultify/README.md

   -i, --inputProject                  Required.
 The path pointing to the test project project file.
   -r, --reportPath                    The path were the report will be saved.
-  -f, --reportFormat                  (Default: json) Type of report to be generated, options: 'pdf', 'html', 'json' -p, --parallel                      (Default: 1) Defines how many test sessions are ran at the same time.
-  -l, --mutationLevel                 (Default: Detailed) The mutation level indicating the test depth.
+  -f, --reportFormat                  (Default: json) Type of report to be generated, options: 'pdf', 'html', 'json' -l, --mutationLevel                 (Default: Detailed) The mutation level indicating the test depth.
   -t, --testHost                      (Default: DotnetTest) The name of the test host framework.
   -d, --timeOut                       (Default: 0) Time out in seconds for the mutations